kamangir/giza/chapters/concepts/core.md

 # The Core

+This description uses the specifics of a [Python + Bash implementation](https://github.com/kamangir/awesome-bash-cli).

 The core loads every other [plugin](plugins.md) and [terraforms the machine](terraform.md).
 The core also provides the basic [commands](../commands.md) to work with [objects](objects.md).
 To see the list of functionality supported by the `core`, type in,

 Type in ,